repep94/RideStatsSupport/README.md

 - **Speed**: View maximum and average speed
 - **Route Visualization**: See your exact path on a map

-### 📸 Photo Memories
-- Attach photos to your rides
-- Capture scenic stops and memorable moments
-- Photos stored securely on your device

 ### 📈 Profile & History
 - View all-time ride statistics
 - Total distance traveled
 - Total rides completed
 - Browse complete ride history
 - Delete individual rides or all data
+- Attach photo of your motorcycle

 ### 🔒 Privacy First
 - **100% Local Storage**: All data stays on your device